 “He reinforced the concept that we are good today, but our goal is to be better tomorrow.”

-Dr. Chris DeRienzo is a dedicated husband, a proud father, a mediocre triathlete, and author of the Amazon Best Seller Tiny Medicine: One Doctor’s Biggest Lessons from His Smallest Patients (Big Eye Books).
-He’s also a physician committed to improving America’s health and striving to match Theodore Roosevelt’s efforts to live life as a spectacle of the human engine driven at full speed.
+Dr. Chris DeRienzo is a dedicated husband, a proud father, a mediocre triathlete, and author of Tiny Medicine: One Doctor’s Biggest Lessons from His Smallest Patients.
+He’s also a physician committed to improving America’s health and living life as a spectacle of the human engine driven at full speed.

 Board Certified in both Pediatrics and Neonatology, Dr. DeRienzo completed his M.D., Masters in Public Policy, and post-graduate medical training all at Duke.
 At a national level, Dr. DeRienzo was just the fourth medical student elected and re-elected to serve on the AMA Board of Trustees.
 He is a Past-President of the Durham-Orange County Medical Society and has served in leadership roles within the American Academy of Pediatrics and the North Carolina Medical Society.
 He was appointed in early 2018 by the North Carolina Secretary of Health and Human Services to serve on the Medical Care Advisory Committee, advising the Department on all aspects of Medicaid transformation, and has spent time advising the NC Quality Center on Safety Culture, the NC Division of Public Health, and the NC Institute of Medicine.

 Outside of work Chris enjoys competing in triathlon.
 He finished his first full Ironman in Louisville in 2018, is a two-time Ironman 70.3 Finisher and has twice raced at the USA Triathlon Olympic Distance Age Group National Championships.
 He’s also a sucker for bucket list races his friends convince him “really won’t be as hard as they sound” and a frequent early-morning Zwift rider.
 He’s seen every episode of The West Wing at least twice and can quote “Two Cathedrals” line-for-line… including the Latin swearing.

 Chris lives with his family and their two incredibly energetic dogs in North Carolina.

-To get in touch with Chris for speaking engagements, book events, media inquiries, consulting requests, or just to say hi, please use the form below:
+To get in touch with Chris for speaking engagements, book events, media inquiries, consulting requests, or just to say hi, reach out anytime at: